-- Spatial analysis of caribou distribution among different geographic sections of the NPRA survey area during 2002-2008 showed that the section near the Beaufort Sea coast contained significantly more caribou groups during the mosquito season than would be expected if caribou distribution were uniform, consistent with use of coastal areas as mosquito-relief habitat.
-Riparian areas along Fish and Judy Creeks contained significantly more caribou groups than would be expected if caribou distribution uniform were during the postcalving season, oestrid fly season, and late summer.
-The southeastern section of the NPRA survey area, in which the proposed ASDP pipeline/road corridor would be constructed, contained significantly fewer groups in all seasons. - For the years 2002-2008 combined, caribou in the NPRA survey area used flooded tundra significantly less than expected (based on availability) during calving, postcalving, and fall.
-Riverine habitats were used more than expected (based on availability) from postcalving through late summer, possibly for forage availability and oestrid-fly relief. - High-density calving occurred east of the Colville River for the CAH (in the southeastern part of the ASDP study area) and around Teshekpuk Lake for the TH (west of the ASDP study area).
+- Spatial analysis of caribou distribution among different geographic sections of the NPRA survey area during 2002-2009 showed that the section near the Beaufort Sea coast contained significantly more caribou groups during the mosquito season than would be expected if caribou distribution were uniform, consistent with use of coastal areas as mosquito-relief habitat, but less groups than expected during winter, calving, postcalving, and fall.
+Riparian areas along Fish and Judy creeks contained significantly more caribou groups than would be expected if caribou distribution were uniform during the postcalving season, oestrid fly season, and late summer.
+The southeastern section of the NPRA survey area, in which the proposed ASDP pipeline/road corridor would be constructed, contained significantly fewer groups in all seasons. - For the years 2002-2009 combined, caribou in the NPRA survey area used flooded tundra significantly less than expected (based on availability) during calving, postcalving, and fall.
+Riverine habitats were used more than expected (based on availability) from postcalving through late summer, possibly for forage availability and oestrid-fly relief. - High-density calving occurred east of the Colville River for the CAH (in the

+- southeastern part of the ASDP study area) and around Teshekpuk Lake for the TH (west of the ASDP study area).
 Although some calving occurs in the western half of the NPRA survey area, it is not an area of concentrated calving for the TH.
-During 2008, caribou in the NPRA survey area selected areas with high estimated values of vegetative biomass during spring and calving.
-Areas with high estimated levels of vegetative biomass were used less than expected during late summer.
-Areas with high rates of increase in vegetative biomass in spring were only selected during late summer, probably due to high use of riverine areas.

-Caribou use of the NPRA survey area varies widely by season.
+During 2009, caribou groups in the NPRA survey area showed little selection for areas with high vegetative biomass.
+Areas with high estimated peak levels of vegetative biomass were used more than expected during calving, but areas with lower levels of vegetative biomass were used more than expected during postcalving.
+Areas with high rates of increase in vegetative biomass in spring were only selected during oestrid-fly season, probably due to high use of riverine areas. - Caribou use of the NPRA survey area varies widely by season.
 These differences can be described in part by snow cover, vegetative biomass, habitat distribution, and distance to the coast.
-The number of TH caribou in the area tends to increase in late summer and fall and fluctuates during the insect season as large groups move about in response weather-mediated levels of insect activity.
+The number of TH caribou in the area tends to increase in late summer and fall and fluctuates during the insect season as large move about in response weather-mediated levels of insect activity.
 Because the NPRA survey area is on the eastern edge of the TH range, a natural west-to-east gradient of decreasing density occurs during much of the year.
 The southeastern section of the NPRA survey area, in which the proposed ASDP road alignment would be located, had lower caribou densities than did other sections of the survey area.
 There was little evidence for selection or avoidance of specific distance zones within 6 km of the proposed ASDP pipeline/road corridor.
-Fewer groups than would be expected (if caribou were uniformly distributed) occurred around the corridor during the spring migration and oestrid-fly season; the latter is probably due to increased use of riparian habitats along Fish and Judy creeks by fly-harassed caribou.
+Fewer groups than would be expected (if caribou were uniformly distributed) occurred around the corridor during the oestrid-fly season, probably due to increased use of riparian habitats along Fish and Judy creeks by fly-harassed caribou.
 Radio-collared TH caribou have occasionally crossed the proposed ASDP road alignment in past years, primarily during fall migration, but the data collected thus far indicate that the proposed corridor is in an area of low-density use by caribou.